MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-web-deploy-problems-with-visual-studio.md

 ## Tools used in this troubleshooter

 This material is provided for informational purposes only.
-Microsoft makes no warranties, express or implied.
+Microsoft makes no warranties, express, or implied.

 ## Overview